 Call the Criminal Information Center at 202-879-1373 or visit Superior Court Cases Online.

 To get a criminal history search, contact the Metropolitan Police Department Headquarters located at the Municipal Building, 300 Indiana Ave.
 NW, Room 3055, Washington, DC, 20001, or call 202-727-4357.
 All court records, except expunged or sealed cases, are public records.
-If you are a third party requesting criminal case information search, there is a $10 fee that must be submitted along with a written request.
+If you are a third party requesting criminal case information search, there is a $10 fee that you must submit along with a written request.
 Government and non-profit organizations do not pay a fee for criminal case history searches.

-You will sometimes hear the Offices of the United States Attorneys (USAO) request a 3- or 5-day hold which means that the defendant will not be released that day, but will have a hearing within 3 or 5 days to determine whether the defendant can be released from jail.
+You will sometimes hear the Offices of the United States Attorneys Office (USAO) request a 3- or 5-day hold which means that the defendant will not be released that day, but will have a hearing within 3 or 5 days to determine whether the defendant can be released from jail.

-If an arrest charge(s) is “no papered,” it means that the Offices of the United States Attorneys (USAO) or Office of Attorney General for the District of Columbia (OAG) has decided not to prosecute.
+If an arrest charge(s) is “no papered,” it means that the Offices of the United States Attorneys Office (USAO) or Office of Attorney General for the District of Columbia (OAG) has decided not to prosecute.
 The defendant is released if that defendant has no other pending matters.
 In C-10, each defendant whose arrest charge(s) has been “no papered” will receive an information sheet that explains “no papering” more fully.

 A bench warrant is a judicial order commanding law enforcement to arrest a person and bring them before Superior Court.